 Advanced Placement Psychology 2 Credits Gr.
-11, 12 Course: 2309

-Engages students in a systematic study of the behavioral and mental processes of humans and phenomena associated with each of the major subfields within psychology.
-They also learn about methods psychologists use to explore the process involved in normal and abnormal perceptions, thoughts, feeling and actions.
+11, 12 Course: 2309 Engages students in a systematic study of the behavioral and mental processes of humans and phenomena associated with

 Note: Students are expected to take the AP exam in May.
 Meets Math Experience Requirement.